 Cryptojacking – the use of remote computing power to mine cryptocurrency – wasn’t always a threat.
-Just a few months ago, online news outlets openly declared their intention to use the computing power of site visitors to generate Bitcoin, Ethereum, Monero, and other cryptocurrencies as a way to replace lost ad revenue.
-The incentive is there too; given that Bitcoin mining generates about 12.5 BTC every 10 minutes, or over $80,000 at today’s value, that’s about $4.2bn a year.
+Just a few months ago, online news outlets openly declared their intention to use the computing power of site visitors to generate Bitcoin, Ethereum, Monero, and other digital currency.
+The incentive: to replace lost ad revenue.
+Given that Bitcoin mining generates about 12.5 BTC every 10 minutes, or over $80,000 at today’s value, that’s about $4.2 billion year.

 Now there are stories of entire networks slowing to a crawl as malware mines in the background, devices catching fire because their CPUs are overtaxed, and gaming software serving as a cover for cryptocurrency scams.

 The Role of DNS in Cryptojacking

 Most filters, firewalls, and ad blockers have been reprogrammed to stop common cryptomining malware and browser extensions like Coinhive.
 Unfortunately, this hasn’t done much to stop the spread of cryptomining on mobile and other IoT devices, many of which are easily compromised through hard-coded credentials and the use of unsecured public networks.

 Finding and eliminating the source of cryptojacking can be difficult – it can be hiding just about anywhere on the network.
 Yet all cryptojacking attempts do have one thing in common: they have to communicate out.